maritatsuko/what_to_eat/README.md

 **To be added (maybe):**
 * After adding a food to the public list:
-  * Edit your contributions
+  * Edit your posts
   * Delete your posts
+* Comments
+  * Delete your own comment
   * Delete a comment left on your post
 * Search for foods
   * Search by name
   * Sort by price (estimate) / votes / time
   * Sort by diet (vegan / dairy free etc.) (PRIORITY)
   * Exclude foods that are of a specific diet
-* Comment on food pages and read comments left by others (PRIORITY)
-  * Delete your comment
 * A more eyepleasing user interface (PRIORITY)

 **What would have been nice:**